-- Home cultivation would be prohibited. - Smoking or vaping cannabis in a public place would be punishable by a civil fine of up to \$500. - Drivers could not consume cannabis while operating a vehicle and passengers could not smoke or vaporize cannabis. - Regulators could suspend or revoke the registration of cannabis establishments.
+- Home cultivation would be prohibited. - Smoking or vaping cannabis in a public place where smoking or vaping tobacco is prohibited would be punishable by a civil fine of up to \$50. - Drivers could not consume cannabis while operating a vehicle and passengers could not smoke or vaporize cannabis. - Regulators could suspend or revoke the registration of cannabis establishments.

-State-Run Retail and Distribution; Regulation and Licensing of Cannabis Businesses
+State Regulation and Licensing of Cannabis Businesses